QuraLYT/QuraLYT/README.md

 ## 🔮 Future Ecosystem

-**QuraVision™** is not built yet.
+**QuraVision™** is QuraLYT's long term vision beyond reading and listening: a guided understanding ecosystem meant to help readers go deeper with the Qur'an through reflection, learning, and intelligent guidance, without ever replacing the text itself or a qualified scholar.
+It is not built yet.
 These are long term commitments guiding where QuraLYT is heading, shared openly so nothing here is mistaken for something available today:

-- **QLES™**: reflective AI support
+- **QLES™** (reflective AI support): intended to help a reader sit with a verse a little longer, offering gentle, context aware prompts for reflection rather than answers or interpretation
-- **QLIS™**: Islamic guidance AI
+- **QLIS™** (Islamic guidance AI): intended to help a reader find relevant Islamic learning material, such as related guides or topics, without replacing scholarly advice
 - Illustrated Hadith collection, with clear explanations and optional audio
 - Illustrated Islamic guides covering prayer, Hajj, Umrah, Ramadan, and everyday learning
 - Prayer times by LYTDesign